Ategearde History, Family Crest & Coats of Arms

 The surname Ategearde was first found in Ross-shire (Gaelic: Siorrachd Rois) a former county, now part of the Council Areas of Highland and Western Isles in Northern Scotland, which emerged from the Gaelic lordship of the Earl of Ross.
 One of the first on record was Ferchar, son of the Red Priest of Applecross in Ross.
 He was knighted by King Alexander of Scotland in 1215 for his assistance in subduing the rebellious clans of Moray.
 He eventually became the Earl of Ross.

 The Chronicle of Melrose noted: "Machentagar attacked them and mightily overthrew the king's enemies; and he cut off their heads and presented them as gifts to the new king ...
 And because of this, the lord king appointed him a new knight."

 Fearchar of Ross or Ferchar mac in tSagairt (anglicized as Farquhar MacTaggart), was the first of the Scottish Ó Beólláin (O'Beolan, Beolan) family who received by Royal Grant the lands and Title of Mormaer or Earl of Ross (1223-1251.)

-Important Dates for the Ategearde family
+Early History of the Ategearde family

 This web page shows only a small excerpt of our Ategearde research.
 Another 143 words (10 lines of text) covering the years 1459, 1504, 1527, 1581, 1583, 1688, 1789, 1867, 1835, 1857, 1841 and 1938 are included under the topic Early Ategearde History in all our PDF Extended History products and printed products wherever possible.